codecov/codecov-javascript-bundler-plugins/packages/remix-vite-plugin/README.md

 pnpm add @codecov/remix-vite-plugin --save-dev
 ```

-## Tokenless Example
+## Public Repo Example - GitHub Actions

-This configuration will automatically upload the bundle analysis to Codecov.
-See the [below configuration](#upload-token-example---required-for-private-repositories) for private repositories.
+This configuration will automatically upload the bundle analysis to Codecov for public repositories.
+When an internal PR is created it will use the Codecov token set in your secrets, and if running from a forked PR, it will use the tokenless setting automatically.
+For setups not using GitHub Actions see the following [example](#public-repo-example---non-github-actions).
+For private repositories see the following [example](#private-repo-example).

 ```ts
 // vite.config.ts